mervynchua01/slay-the-spire-lite/README.md

 The game includes a turn-based card combat system with energy management, procedural generation of encounters and card rewards, and deck-building mechanics with strategic card selection.
 Players experience progressive difficulty scaling across 10 levels while the system maintains state persistence throughout game sessions.
 The codebase uses a modular architecture designed for maintainability and scalability.

+## Slay the Spire - Quick How to Play Guide
+Core Concept

+* Deck-building roguelike where you climb a spire, fight monsters, and build your card deck as you go
+* Every run is different - when you die, you start over from the beginning
+* Goal: Reach to level 10

+Basic Gameplay Loop

+* Choose your path on the map after each fight
+* Combat: Turn-based using cards from your deck
+* Draw 5 cards per turn (usually)
+* Start with 3 energy per turn to play cards
+* Attack cards deal damage, Skill cards do other stuff
+* After fights: Pick 1 new card to add to your deck (or skip it)

+Key Components to Know
+* Card rarities: Common, Uncommon, and Rare cards - rarity affects when/where they show up as rewards
+* Monster scaling: Enemies get tougher as you progress to higher floors/acts
+* Monster intent: Enemies have patterns that wil be displayed on the Monsters

 ---

 ![Game Screenshot](https://i.imgur.com/2K3ImK9.jpeg)